Login/Register

 KR6DD

-This month’s meeting is scheduled to convene at Covington.
-COVID‑19 Rules apply.
+This month’s meeting convened at Covington.
+COVID-19 Rules applied.
 This meeting was also available on-line via Zoom.
 Amateur Radio Direction Finding (ARDF) is often done with a single antenna that is mechanically rotated.
 This application imposes a special requirement on the antenna that is arguably more important than others, e.g. high gain, high directivity, or low SWR.
 The antenna pattern must be smooth.
 DFing can be done by peaking or nulling a signal.
 In either case the antenna lobe or null needs to be unique, known, stable, and independent of frequency.
 Side lobes and back lobes are undesired.
 Such lobes and the nulls between them vary with frequency in complicated and unpredictable ways.
 The ideal antenna pattern for ARDF resembles a jelly bean.
 Andy Korsak, KR6DD, describes his quest for the perfect jelly bean antenna pattern and progress to date.
 Andy will describe an antenna that almost achieves the jelly bean pattern.
 For antenna engineers, this talk suggests an interesting problem in pattern synthesis for a single antenna.

 Original call: VE3DVN - 1954 through about 1961.
 Came to U.C.
 Berkeley, CA Sept 1961 to study advanced mathematics.
 Graduated with a Ph.D. in 1966 and accepted a research position at Stanford Research Institute in Menlo Park CA